DamianMarek98/DamianMarek98/README.md

 I’m currently working in [SPEEDNET](https://speednet.pl/) as Java Developer.
 I specialize in backend, mostly using Spring Boot framework.

-- 🌱 I’m currently learning Spring Cloud
+- 🌱 I’m currently learning DDD aproach
-- 🔭 and exploring DDD approach
+- 🔭 and exploring Event storming possibilities

 ### You can find or contact me here:
 - 🔗 [Linkedin](https://www.linkedin.com/in/damian-marek-382691195/)